Mood Disorders Research

 Anxiety Disorder Research

-We are recruiting adolescents with Obsessive Compulsive Disorder (OCD) and healthy teens who are 12-18 years old to participate in a study related to brain imaging.
+We are recruiting children and adolescents with Obsessive Compulsive Disorder (OCD) who are 8-17 years old to participate in a study related to brain imaging.
 Participants will be compensated.
+We are also recruiting healthy 8-17 old children and adolescents to participate as control subjects.

 Bipolar I Study